ltdrdata/ComfyUI-Inspire-Pack/README.md

   * `Global Seed (Inspire)`: This is a node that controls the global seed without a separate connection line.
 It only controls when the widget's name is 'seed' or 'noise_seed'.
 Additionally, if 'control_before_generate' is checked, it controls the seed before executing the prompt.
     * Seeds that have been converted into inputs are excluded from the target.
 If you want to control the seed separately, convert it into an input and control it separately.

+* Image Util
+  * `Load Images From Dir (Inspire)`: This is almost same as `LoadImagesFromDirectory` of [ComfyUI-Advanced-Controlnet](https://github.com/Kosinkadink/ComfyUI-Advanced-ControlNet).
+This is just a modified version.
+Just note that this node forcibly normalizes the size of the loaded image to match the size of the first image, even if they are not the same size, to create a batch image.

 ## Credits

 ComfyUI/[ComfyUI](https://github.com/comfyanonymous/ComfyUI) - A powerful and modular stable diffusion GUI.